KazaiMazai/Puredux/Docs/PureduxSwiftUI.md

 ```
 ### How to connect view to the EnvStoreFactory's root child store

 Child store is special.
-More details in PureduxStore [docs](https://github.com/KazaiMazai/PureduxStore)
+More details in [PureduxStore Docs](Docs/PureduxStore.md)

 - ChildStore is a composition of root store and newly created local store.
 - ChildStore's state is a mapping of the local child state and root store's state